Suraj-TK/Suraj-TK/README.md

 - 👋 Hi, I’m @Suraj-TK
-- 👀 I’m interested in embedded systems and to have fun with smart devices
+- 👀 On process of my career transition to data analytics
-- 🌱 Amateur programmer
+- 🌱 Amateur analyst
 - 📫 How to reach me - Mail me on surajgovardhanan@gmail.com

 <!---